-Cooking Three Cup Chicken is very simple as the core ingredients are simply soy sauce, sesame oil and rice wine.
+Cooking Three Cup Chicken is very simple to prepare as the core ingredients are simply soy sauce, sesame oil and rice wine.
 Traditionally, the recipe calls for one cup of each ingredient.
-That was how the name of the dish was derived or in Chinese, san bei ji.
-However, I lessened the amount of ingredients as I did not use much chicken.
+That was how the name of the dish derived, therefore in Chinese, it is called san bei ji.
+However, I lessened the amount of ingredients as not much chicken was used.
 Therefore, the ratio for each ingredient is 1:1:1.

 The clear rice wine, sometimes labeled as cooking michiu is most commonly used in three cup chicken.
-I substituted michiu with shaoxing wine because both are rice wines.
-Besides this, other options for rice wine are dry sherry and sake.
+However, I substituted michiu with shaoxing wine because both are rice wines.
+Besides these, other options are dry sherry and sake.
 It is very important that wine is not omitted when creating this classic Taiwanese dish.

 If possible, opt for toasted sesame oil when cooking this dish.
-This is because toasted sesame oil would be reduced and create a thick sauce as the gravy simmers.
-However, pure sesame oil will not reduce during the cooking process.
+This is because toasted sesame oil would be reduced and creates a thick sauce as the gravy simmers.
+However, do note that pure sesame oil will not reduce during the cooking process.

 Subsequently, adding maltose helps to thicken the gravy.
 In this recipe, you may also use sugar as a sweetener.
 The outcome of the gravy should be slightly thick and glossy to coat the meat.
-Personally, I love to brown the skin of the chicken to add a rough texture to it so that the gravy would coat the chicken pieces better and makes them irresistible.
+Personally, I love to brown the skin of the chicken to add a rough texture so that the gravy will coat the chicken pieces better and makes them irresistible.

 While the three ingredients are extremely important for this classic Three Cup Chicken, garlic and ginger both play equally important roles too.
 They need to be sautéed in sesame oil until fragrant before rice wine and soy sauce are added.
 Care should be taken to ensure that the garlic and ginger are not burned.

-The recipe is rather simple therefore, I enjoy cooking this dish after a long day at work.
-Extremely fast and definitely fuss free.
-Serve sanbeiji with some warm white rice.
-Let me know if you enjoyed this recipe when uploading your food snap below.
+Let me know if you enjoyed this dish when uploading your food snap below.
 Perhaps, you have adapted it in your own way.
 I would love to hear your experience.